How To Install Valve Guides

 There are several ways to heat a cylinder head.
 A propane torch will get a cast-iron head hot enough, but will not get an aluminum head hot enough.

-A gas torch is commonly used in motorcycle repair shops, but take care not to overheat.
+In many motorcycle repair shops, a gas torch is used to heat up the guides - but be careful not to overheat.
 You're not welding anything, just warming up the metal.

 How do you know what the temperature of the metal is?
 The old-school method is to put a little oil on the metal, when it burns off, it's ready.